hummingdrone-co/hummingbot/README.md

 ```shell
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:~/catkin_ws/src/hummingbot_plugin/build
 ```
 * **HINT : In order to run your plugins you should run the command above in every terminal session.
 But there is an easy way as always!
-If you do not want to write it everytime then you can add it into your .bashrc file with the commands below.**
+If you do not want to write it every time then you can add it into your .bashrc file with the commands below.**

     ``` shell
     echo "export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:~/catkin_ws/src/hummingbot_plugin/build" >> ~/.bashrc